scala/docs.scala-lang/_tour/tour-of-scala.md

 ## Scala is extensible ##

 In practice, the development of domain-specific applications often requires domain-specific language extensions.
 Scala provides a unique combination of language mechanisms that make it easy to smoothly add new language constructs in the form of libraries.

-(In many cases, this can be done without using meta-programming facilities such as macros.)
+In many cases, this can be done without using meta-programming facilities such as macros.
+For example,

+* [Implicit classes](http://docs.scala-lang.org/overviews/core/implicit-classes.html) allow adding extension methods to existing types.
+* [String interpolation](/overviews/core/string-interpolation.html) is user-extensible with custom interpolators.

+## Scala interoperates

 Scala is designed to interoperate well with the popular Java Runtime Environment (JRE).
 In particular, the interaction with the mainstream object-oriented Java programming language is as smooth as possible.
-Newer Java features like [annotations](annotations.html) and Java generics have direct analogues in Scala.
+Newer Java features like SAMs, [lambdas](higher-order-functions.html), [annotations](annotations.html), and [generics](generic-classes.html) have direct analogues in Scala.

 Those Scala features without Java analogues, such as [default](default-parameter-values.html) and [named parameters](named-arguments.html), compile as close to Java as they can reasonably come.
 Scala has the same compilation model (separate compilation, dynamic class loading) like Java and allows access to thousands of existing high-quality libraries.

+## Enjoy the tour!

 Please continue to the [next page](basics.html) in the Contents menu to read more.

-## Implicit classes in Scala ##
-Scala offers a language construct called implicit class which simplifies the creation of classes that provide extension methods to another type.
-Classes annotated with the `implicit` keyword are referred to as implicit classes.
-For an implicit class to work, it's name must be in scope and unambiguous.

-## Scala offers string interpolation ##
-With mechanism of string interpolation, Scala enables users to embed variables in string literals.
-Scala offers three string interpolators in the standard library:  `s`, `f` and `raw`.
-Most commonly used string interpolator is `s` and prepending it to any string literal allows the usage of variables directly in the string.